 Have you ever taken a cooking class or signed up for a workshop on growing vegetables?
-While we all might have favorite cookbooks or online videos, in person classes are best.
+While we all might have favorite cookbooks or online videos, learning in person or taking a live online class offers you a more well rounded experience.
 You’re able to follow along as others ask questions that you may not have thought of and then ask your own.
 What does well kneaded bread dough feel like?
 How do you know when a vegetable is properly roasted or steamed?
 Can your nose tell you when spices are perfectly toasted?
-What does it sound like when cider doughnuts are ready to be taken out of the hot oil.
-A class allows you to use all of your senses and allows you to immerse yourself in the experience.
+What does it sound like when cider doughnuts are ready to be taken out of the hot oil?
+A class teaches you to use all of your senses and allows you to immerse yourself in the experience.

 King Arthur Flour - Norwich

-People travel from around the country to take a class at the King Arthur Flour store and education center.
-With its wide ranging schedule, visitors can learn to bake a croissant, master the breads of Italy or spend an afternoon learning cookie decorating techniques.
-From beginners to professionals this is a baker’s paradise.
+People travel from all around the country to take a class at the King Arthur Flour store and education center.
+With its wide ranging schedule, visitors can learn to bake a croissant, master the breads of Italy, or spend an afternoon learning cookie decorating techniques.
+From beginners to professionals, this is a baker’s paradise.
 Stay overnight at the Norwich Inn and explore the area.

 Brot Bakehouse School and Kitchen - Fairfax

 This tiny bread bakery in Fairfax uses natural leavens and a wood-burning oven to produce magical loaves of bread.
 Enjoy the views and a spread of cheese and conversation after your class with bakeress and founder Heike Meyer, who grew up in the bread center culture of Germany.
-Classes range from learning how to make authentic neopolitan pizza to making brioche and crepes as part of a French breakfast class to more intensive classes spending a day learning to master sourdough or rye breads.
-And why not make a mini-vacation too; Hotel Vermont offers a special weekend package, with overnight accommodations, a hands-on class at the bakery and $50 off a dinner at Juniper Bar and Restaurant.
+Classes range from learning how to make authentic neopolitan pizza and making brioche and crêpes as part of a French breakfast class to more intensive classes spending a day learning to master sourdough or rye breads.
+Heike also added private online classes to her repertoire.

 Red Wagon Plants - Hinesburg

 Interested in growing and learning about gardening and cooking with herbs?
-Join the Red Wagon folks in the greenhouse for an herb garden workshop or explore the many different varieties of tomatoes.
+Join the Red Wagon folks in the greenhouse for an herb garden workshop, jam making, or explore the many different varieties of tomatoes.

 Essex Resort and Spa - Essex